Ruby uses a newline as the end of an expression. When ending a line with an operator, open parentheses, comma, etc. the expression will continue.

 p defined?(UNDEFINED_CONSTANT) # prints nil p defined?(RUBY_VERSION) # prints "constant" p defined?(1 + 1) # prints "method"

-You don't need to use parenthesis with defined?
+You don't need to use parenthesis with defined?, but they

 For example, if you wish to check if an instance variable exists and that the instance variable is zero: